Left rages as Sarkozy finds best friend in crisis

 The list of French problems - from record-high unemployment to bleak growth prospects, the threat of a rating downgrade and increasingly wobbly-looking deficit-reduction plans - would have many leaders in preservation mode, seeking to limit damage.

-But Sarkozy has taken a different tack, seizing in a December 31 speech on fears over an economic crisis he described as "planetary," "unprecedented" and "the worst since World War 2."
+But Sarkozy has taken a different tack, seizing in a Dec.
+31 speech on fears over an economic crisis he described as "planetary", "unprecedented" and "the worst since World War 2".

 The opposition Socialists, whose challenger for the April 2012 presidential election, Francois Hollande, has a clear lead over Sarkozy in opinion polls, criticised it as an underhand way of masking his failures while capitalising on public anxieties.